Get Ready for SpringFind Walks & Hikes

 Meals: B

-Today's cycle takes you through the heart of Cathar country along original, thousand year old tow paths to the river harbour of Bram.
-The landscape changes from cornfields to vineyards.
-You'll pass old villages and the Béteille and Lalande locks.
-Carcassonne and its impressive medieval citadel is a highlight of the tour.
-A UNESCO World Heritage Site, you should plan to spend some time exploring this beautiful fortification.
+Today's cycle takes you through the heart of Cathar country.
+Surrounded by the Montagne Noir in the east and the Pyrenees in the south west, you cycle via an original, thousand-year-old tow path to the river harbour of Bram.
+Bricks make way for stones, and the cornfields change to vineyards.
+You'll pass age old villages and waterworks including Béteil and the Lalande lock, examples of Riquet’s ingenuity.
+You can also stop at the Cugarel mill, Villepinte dam and the Rebenty aqueduct.
+Finally you reach Carcassonne, with its medieval upper town and the Bastide St Jean situated lower.
+Carcassonne is a highlight of the tour.
+You should plan to spend some time exploring the UNESCO World Heritage Site citadel.
 The towpath along this stage is quite uneven.
 From Bram to Carcassonne the route is not specifically laid out for cyclists, but the hardened earth track is fairly easy to cycle along.
-258m/846ft ascent, 294m/964ft descent
+66m/216ft ascent, 102m/334ft descent

 Meals: B

-After visiting Carcassonne you go back to the peace and quiet of the Canal.
-Along the cycle path today you can admire the bridge at Orbiel, the overflow of canal water at Argendouble and the church Saint Etienne at Trebes.
+After visiting Carcassonne you return to the peace and quiet of the Canal.
+Along the cycle path today you can admire the bridge at Orbiel, the overflow of canal water at Argendouble and the 12th century church Saint Etienne at Trebes.
 Take a rest in the Gallic village of Marseillette and walk over to Capendu (just over 2km) to view the remains of the 13th century Roman chapel.
-Continue through undulating vineyards to your destination of Homps.
-This stretch is fairly easy to cycle along with no particular difficulties however from Marseillette to Homps the cycle route is quite rough, going along a stretch of towpath that has not been laid out specifically for cyclists.
-247m/810ft ascent, 336m/1102ft descent
+Continue through undulating vineyards to your destination of Homps/Olonzac.
+Note, from Marseillette to Homps the cycle route is rough at times along a stretch of towpath that has not been laid out specifically for cyclists.
+49m/160ft ascent, 138m/453ft descent

 Meals: B